vinzmyko/mdello/project-management.md

 - Create a `open` in which it opens your prefered browser to look at your tasks ✅
 - Update the `help` command ✅
+- Need to allow the edited file to recognise which trello object id it is by putting the trello object id in the header ✅
+    - Now able to insert the trello id key onto the bulk action for detailed actions ✅
+- Implement README.txt for my cli tool ✅

 ## Queued Up
 - Use cli tool and when you notice bugs write them down and fix